virtulis/substitoot/README.md

 ### Why it works like that

 * Should hopefully work with all modern Mastodon versions/forks.
 Could even be somewhat usable on instances you're not logged in to.
-* Does not inject any scripts at all (except for a `history.replaceState` call on navigation) and does not rely on DOM events.
+* Does not rely on DOM structure.
 * Serves as a demo of what Mastodon should just be doing out of the box, seriously.

 ## Building